Delegation and baking FAQ#

 How much less/more can I expect to earn when opening my pool to delegators?

-Is there a cool-down period for bakers?
+Is there a cool-down period for validators?

 Can I change my restaking preference if I am in a cool-down period?

-If I have a low amount of CCDs and become a baker, running my own node 24/7, is it true I may never win and may never receive any rewards because of my lottery power?
+If I have a low amount of CCDs and become a validator, running my own node 24/7, is it true I may never win and may never receive any rewards because of my lottery power?

 No, that is not true.
 The lottery power will be calculated by the stake you have, and you will receive rewards.